VitGottwald/react-patterns/README.md

 1. **fetching data**
 2. **rendering user interface**

 Fetching data is the responsibility of *Container* components and rendering user interface is the responsibility of *Markup* components.

-this is nicely described in [this article](https://link.medium.com/fwP1izSYGT).
+It is nicely described in [this article](https://link.medium.com/fwP1izSYGT).

 ## Container/Presentational components

 This is a generalization of the previous pattern, described by Dan Abramov in [this article](https://link.medium.com/PHW833Q6GT).

+## Functional/Class Components

+Components can be written either as regular functions or as Classes.
+Functions are thhe most staightforward way to create a component.
+But they have some limitations.
+This has to do with performing side effects

+## Stateless/Stateful Components

+## Pure/Not Pure components

+*Pure component* is a component that does not depend on any externally changing data, except the propeties it receives, and its internal state (managed by setState calls).
+This definition requires a little bit more elaboration.

+Functional component (NOT using hooks) may or may not be pure.
+This depends on whether it reads data from a source, that may change over time, other that its props (e.g. window, or a another variable declared outside its function body).

+Because react is calling components during render we do not have control when a it is called.
+Hence creating a functional component that is not pure does not seem to make sense because we could be getting random results at various render calls and our UI would become unpredictable.
+There is one exeption to this.
+When we call functions that react expects us to call during render.
+Such calls can be managed by react and an example of this is react hooks.

+Class component, with, or without an internal state (managed by setState) may or may not be pure as well.
+Again, it depend on whether the component reads data from a source that may change over time, other that its props.

+A pure component may only read data from its props, its internal state, and external data that does not change over time.